addtt/ladder-vae-pytorch/README.md

 - Bits per dimension in brackets.
 - 'iws' stands for importance weighted samples.
 More samples means tighter log likelihood lower bound.
 The bound converges to the actual log likelihood as the number of samples goes to infinity [5].
+Note that the model is always trained with the ELBO (1 sample).
 - Each pixel in the images is modeled independently.
 The likelihood is Bernoulli for binary images, and discretized mixture of logistics with 10 components [6] otherwise.
+- One day I'll get around to evaluating the IW bound on all datasets with 10000 samples.

 ## Supported datasets